-Of all The Next Generation’s top-notch, all-thriller no-filler cast of characters, Deanna Troi is perhaps one of the more underappreciated, despite appearing in all seven seasons, the TNG films, and even a few Voyager episodes.
+Of all Star Trek: The Next Generation’s top-notch, all-thriller, no-filler cast of characters, Deanna Troi is perhaps one of the more under-appreciated, despite appearing in all seven seasons, the TNG films, and even a few Star Trek: Voyager episodes.
 Though she was omnipresent through much of the series, the focus seldom fell on her.
-Yet, when it did, her cultivation of radical empathy towards others made for some of the most interesting episodes in Trek canon.
+Yet, when it did, her cultivation of radical empathy towards others made for some of the most interesting episodes in Star Trek canon.

 Powerful women who were able to maintain their power and remain at the forefront of genre television were few and far between in decades past.
 But Troi, a Betazoid empath so powerful that her range extends beyond the bounds of the ship she travels on, shows that people who are guided by their hearts actually have a bit of an edge in life.
 In a lot of fiction, women’s emotions devour and destroy them.
-And empaths and telepaths in fiction, especially, are often portrayed like The Teen Titans’ Raven or Jean Grey of the X-Men, both of whom undergo extensive trauma and are incredibly unstable and prone to losing control and trying to murder their teammates.
+And empaths and telepaths in fiction, especially, are often portrayed like Raven from the Teen Titans or Jean Grey of the X-Men, both of whom undergo extensive trauma, are incredibly unstable, and prone to losing control or murdering their teammates.
 That’s never the case with Troi.

 Troi is sharp with everyone in “The Loss.”
 She refuses to allow Picard to genuinely sympathize with her, instead shutting him down and accusing him of placating her.
 When Dr. Crusher is gentle and honest with Troi that she might not regain her empathy, Troi becomes annoyed and snaps at her.
 Crusher insists she doesn’t want to give Troi false hope, to which Troi sharply responds, “It’s just hope, Beverly, not false hope.”
 She repeatedly tells the people around her that they can’t hope to understand what she’s going through despite their active attempts to do so.

-Even when more platonic, Troi’s relationships are a shining part of TNG.
-Picard regularly depends on Troi and leans on her advice, and throughout the series she is one person who always challenges him.
-By forcing Picard to stay in touch with difficult-to-face feelings and getting him to confront thing that he is instinctively prone to overlook, she is a major asset for the captain who is guided by a ceaseless inner certainty.
+Even when platonic, Troi’s relationships are a shining part of TNG.
+Picard regularly depends on Troi and leans on her advice; throughout the series, she is one person who always challenges him.
+By forcing Picard to stay in touch with difficult-to-face feelings and getting him to confront things that he is instinctively prone to overlook, she is a major asset for the captain who is guided by a ceaseless inner certainty.
 In listening to Troi, Picard becomes a better, more compassionate commander.
-Meanwhile, her deeply felt interactions with the painfully intentional Crusher and her ability to meet Data and Giordi at their goofiest led to some of the best moments of the series.
+Meanwhile, her deeply felt interactions with the painfully intentional Crusher and her ability to meet Data and Geordi at their goofiest led to some of the best moments of the series.
 Troi is a character that improves the entire cast in often subtle ways.